-Enbridge Gas Inc. (Enbridge) applied to the Ontario Energy Board (OEB) under sections 90 and 97 of the Ontario Energy Board Act, 1998 for an order granting leave to construct approximately 13 kilometres of natural gas pipeline and associated facilities in the Community of Sandford, within the Township of Uxbridge.
-The proposed pipeline will supply natural gas to approximately 183 customers in the Community of Sandford who currently do not have access to natural gas service.
-Enbridge also applied to the OEB for approval of the form of land use agreements it offers to landowners affected by the routing and construction of the project.
+Enbridge Gas Inc. (Enbridge) applied to the Ontario Energy Board (OEB) under sections 90 and 97 of the Ontario Energy Board Act, 1998, for an order granting leave to construct approximately 12 kilometres of natural gas pipeline and associated facilities in the Community of Neustadt within the Municipality of West Grey.
+The proposed pipeline will supply natural gas to approximately 230 new customers who currently do not have access to natural gas.
+Enbridge also applied to the OEB for approval of the form of land-use agreements it offers to landowners affected by the routing and construction of the project.